koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 time, it can't be tailored with a specific setup/IP/certificate as if it was a _pet_.

 To build the image Packer needs AWS credentials set up.
-As this process should be both automated as well manual (at least at the beginning).
+As this process can
+be both automated as well manual (at least at the beginning).
 I am passing credentials via enviromental variables so that Make can use the one in my env or if not present, it will generate the credentials using Vault (if deployed already).